emrahuludag/sysknow/docs/openshift/openshift-report-en.md

 	* get-machine: Gathers machine information in the cluster
 	* get-daemonset: Checks DaemonSet statuses
 	* get-apps: Retrieves application statuses and configurations
-	* send-mail: Sends the generated report via email
+	* send-mail: Sends the generated report via email.
 	* send-teams-notifications: Sends the alert notifications via teams and mail

 ### How to usage